 TV Tower is a 40%-60% joint venture between Pilot Gold and TMST.
-Seven of the licences relating to TV Tower are held by Orta Truva, a Turkish joint stock company.
-One licence relating to TV Tower is held by TMST for the benefit of Orta Truva pending conversion to the Operation-stage.
+Eight of the licenses relating to TV Tower are held by Orta Truva, a Turkish Joint Stock Company.
+One license is held by Batı Anadolu Madencilik Sanayi ve Ticaret A.Ş. (formerly, Chesser Arama ve Madencilik Limited Şireketi) ("Batı Anadolu"), a Turkish subsidiary of Chesser, for benefit of Orta Truva.